bahaipedia/bot-scripts/pywikibot/README.md

-These scripts are not used for anything right now.
+These scripts are used for simple formatting adjustments.
+Note, sending large amounts of text to the ChatGPT api would be expensive.